A Surrogate model for High Temperature Superconducting Magnets to Predict Current Distribution with Neural Network: Introduction

 However, developing a neural network with $J_c$ as outputs meets several challenges.
 First, the current distribution in REBCO magnets is governed by structure geometries and operation dynamics.
 Constructing datasets that fully cover these variations leads to massive data sizes.
 Second, training neural networks on such datasets requires corresponding architecture design to avoid over-fitting or under-fitting.
 Therefore, selecting suitable network architectures and hyperparameters is essential to balance prediction accuracy, generalization capability, and computational cost.

-This study develops a surrogate model based on a fully connected residual network (FCRN) model to predict the space-time current density distribution in REBCO solenoids.
-The model is trained on FEM-generated datasets with varying numbers of turns and pancakes.
-After training, interpolation accuracy, extrapolation capability and computational efficiency are evaluated.
-The results demonstrate that, with chosen hyperparameters, the FCRN surrogate model can achieve accurate extrapolation predictions while reducing computation time compared with FEM.
+This study develops a surrogate model based on a fully connected residual network (FCRN) to predict the current density distribution in REBCO solenoids.
+The model is trained on datasets generated by FEM simulations using the $T$–$A$ formulation.
+Interpolation accuracy, extrapolation capability, and computational efficiency are systematically evaluated under both fast ramping and steady-state conditions.
+Results demonstrate that the FCRN model achieves accurate extrapolation and enables rapid magnet design while significantly reducing computation time.

-The paper is organized as follows: Section 2 introduces the framework of the surrogate model, Section 3 describes the dataset generation with FEM simulations, Section 4 presents the network architecture and training strategy, Section 5 discusses the results including interpolation and extrapolation performances, and Section 6 provides conclusions and perspectives for future work.
+The paper is organized as follows: Section 2 introduces the surrogate model framework, Section 3 describes the FEM dataset generation, Section 4 presents the network architecture and training strategy, Section 5 discusses the predictive performances and a rapid magnet design application based on the surrogate model, and Section 6 provides conclusions and perspectives for future work.